-Skin prick tests are commonly used to check for allergies.
-Your doctor will poke your skin with a needle containing a small amount of allergen.
-After 20 minutes, your skin will be checked for red bumps.
-These bumps are the sign of an allergic reaction.
+A skin prick test is the common way to check for allergies.
+Your doctor will poke your skin with a needle containing a small amount of an allergen.
+After 20 minutes, your doctor will check your skin for red bumps.
+These bumps are a sign of an allergic reaction.

-Spirometry measures the amount of air you inhale and exhale.
-This test looks for narrowing in the bronchial tubes of your lungs.
+- spirometry: measures the amount of air you inhale and exhale, and looks for narrowing in the bronchial tubes of your lungs

-Lung function tests check whether your breathing improves after you use an asthma medication (bronchodilator).
-If this medication improves your breathing, you probably have asthma.
+- lung function: checks whether your breathing improves after you use an asthma medication called a bronchodilator (if this medication improves your breathing, you probably have asthma)

 Treating allergic asthma can involve treating the allergy, the asthma, or both.